Click to share!

 polished blunt lob hairstyle

-Want a haircut that looks polished without constant styling?
-A blunt lob might be your answer.
-This chin-length cut has a straight, sharp edge that frames round faces beautifully and actually sharpens your jawline.
-The best part?
-Minimal layers mean you get maximum impact from the geometric precision alone.
+A blunt lob is chin-length with a straight, sharp edge.
+It frames round faces beautifully and sharpens your jawline.
+Minimal layers mean you get maximum impact from geometric precision alone.
+This cut does the heavy lifting without demanding constant styling.

-To make your blunt lob shine, grab a smoothing serum like Moroccanoil Treatment and apply it to damp hair before styling.
-Blow dry with a round brush, curling inward gently for soft waves that keep the cut’s structure intact.
-Try parting on the side to add asymmetrical balance and elongate your face a bit more.
+Apply smoothing serum like Moroccanoil Treatment to damp hair before styling.
+This prevents frizz and adds shine.
+Blow-dry with a round brush, curling inward gently for soft waves.
+The waves keep the cut’s structure intact while adding movement.

 Asymmetrical Cut: A Bold Statement That Defines Your Face